Rohingya crisis

 What about the fire in Kutupalong Balukhali refugee camp?

-On 5th March a fire swept through Kutupalong Balukhali refugee (Camp 11) in Cox’s Bazar, destroying community buildings such as learning centres and hospitals, and damaging sanitation facilities such as toilets and water points– making clean water an urgent priority.
-Of the 32,000 people living in Camp 11, some 12,000 people have been left homeless due to the fire.
+On 5th March, 2023, a fire swept through Kutupalong Balukhali refugee (Camp 11) in Cox’s Bazar, destroying community buildings such as learning centres and hospitals, and damaging sanitation facilities such as toilets and water points– making clean water an urgent priority.
+Of the 32,000 people living in Camp 11, some 12,000 people were left homeless due to the fire.

 UNHCR is also expanding the training of refugee safety volunteers who have basic disaster response training, and who can identify potential hazards in buildings and the landscape, which camp managers can then address.
 Through these prevention and response measures, UNHCR hopes to greatly improve the lives of people who have already endured so much hardship.